eunchanity/eunchanity.github.io/_posts/2020-08-05-breast-cancer.markdown

 ## Questions to Answer: <a name="questions-to-answer"></a>

 - Can a benign/malignant tumor be accurately predicted using machine learning?
-- Which tumor characteristics have the greatest effect on malignant probability?
+- Which tumor characteristics have the greatest effect on malignant odds?

 ---